jmigual/APATeoria/Real Time Systems/lesson_11.md

 > $sbf(t)$ shows the minimum amount of time available in the reservation $S$ in every time interval of length $t$

+### Analyzing reservation-based scheduling

+To describe the time available in a reservation, we need to identify, for any interval $[0, t]$, the minimum time allocated in the worst-case situation.

+Supply bound function $sbf(t)$ minimum amount of time available in the reservation $S$ in every time interval of length $t$

 #### Analysis under resource reservation + EDF
 Assume that tasks inside the server are scheduled by EDF